maestro-server/webdocs/docs/installing/docker.rst

 -----------------

-This section will deep dive over configurations for each service.
+This section will deep dive over each configuration found it on each Maestro service.

-A minimun installation can be done with:
+A minimun installation require:

 ..